Suzuki MDG-200 review

 The company created several entry-level products as part of its cheap MDG-series, but the poor workmanship quality has unfortunately undermined all the efforts made by the Japanese brand to enter in this unique market.

 The Suzuki MDG-200 is an evolution of the series’ first product called MDG-100, launched in 2010 and was later discontinued for various reasons.
+Below, take a look at some of the more popular digital pianos on the market, and see how well they compare to the Suzuki MDG-200.

 Now, the revamped MDG-200 from Suzuki ships with all the same (albeit limited) strengths and weaknesses of the previous model, unfortunately only providing users with minor updates to the instrument.